-- 2.51 North Norfolk's coast is in places low-lying and in others it is characterised by cliffs comprising soft sandstone, clays and other material that is susceptible to erosion.
-The area of coast relevant to Wells-next-the-Sea is included within Shoreline Management Plan 5 and super frontage 2 Thornham to Stiffkey.
-The wider landscape is dominated by intertidal saltmarsh and mudflats.
-There are long stretches of sand dunes at Holkham and Brancaster.
-With the exception of Deepdale and Holkham marshes, the entire super frontage is part of the North Norfolk Ramsar site, SPA, SAC and SSSI.
-Apart from the low lying defended area east of Wells -next -the -Sea the inland boundary of the designated areas roughly coincides with the tidal flood zone boundary. - 2.52 The 2010 SMP states that the objective of the overall Plan "is to investigate the possibility of gradually increasing natural processes while continuing to provide flood defence where this is technically possible and economically viable.
-Where there is no active management now, the plan is to allow natural development to continue.
-In the medium to long term, the plan is to investigate ways to sustain or increase the role of natural process in providing flood defence.
-The SMP intends to hold current defences where they are now at the River Burn outfall, Burnham Overy Staithe, Wells Flood West embankment, Wells Quay and Wells East Bank.
+2.51 North Norfolk's coast is in places low-lying and in others it is characterised by cliffs comprising soft sandstone, clays and other material that is susceptible to erosion.
+The area of coast relevant to Wells-next-the-Sea is included within Shoreline Management Plan 5 and super frontage 2 - Thornham to Stiffkey.28 Apart from the low-lying defended area east of Wells-next-the-Sea, the inland boundary of the designated areas coincides with the tidal flood zone boundary.